AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/user-notifications.md

 # User notifications

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-User notifications for Learners in Captivate Prime.
+User notifications for Learners in Learning Manager.

 Notifications feature is applicable to all the users of Adobe Learning Manager.
 But, each user based on their role gets different kinds of notifications under various scenarios.
 All the alerts and notifications to users are displayed through notifications pop-up dialog.